-Public and Private Sector Leaders Unite to Drive Nigeria's Oil Production Growth eirs Energies, Africa's fastest growing indigenous integrated inaugural Petroleum Industry Leadership bringing together public and private production growth.
+Public and Private Sector Leaders Unite to Drive Nigeria's Oil Production Growth eirs Energies, Africa's fastest growing indigenous integrated energy company, hosted its Mr Elumelu also set out Heirs Holdings' vision inaugural Petroleum Industry Leadership bringing together public and private production growth.

 Heirs Holdings' subsidiary, Heirs Energies, convened the forum, moderated by CEO of Heirs Energies, Osayande Igiehon, and which featured distinguished speakers including the Minister of State for Petroleum Resources (Oil), Senator Heineken Lokpobiri; Chief Commission Executive, NUPRC, Engr.
 Gbenga Komolafe; Chairman, OPEC Board of Governors and CEO, First E&P, Adewale Upstream, NNPC Limited, Udobong Ntia and CEO of Seplat Energy Plc, Roger Brown.
-With a new administration and ambitious targets for production critical for Nigeria's economic growth, the The dialogue affirmed Nigeria's commitment Dialogue provided a timely venue for private and public sectors to continue the successful interaction, that has already seen Nigeria crude production grow by 25%, since May 2023.
-Speakers Speaking at the forum, Minister of State for current government had played in reinvigorating the sector.
+With a new administration and ambitious targets for production critical Dialogue provided a timely venue for private and public sectors to continue the successful interaction, that has already seen Nigeria crude production grow by highlighted how a series of Presidential the operating environment and catalysed industry growth.
+Indigenous oil and gas companies were now responsible for more than 60% of Nigeria's crude output and the successful indigenisation programme was delivering a bold new chapter in Nigeria's natural resources history.